tomtatchell/nukePython-Snipits/README.md

 # nukePython-Snipits
-A collection of various python snipits for nuke
+A collection of various python snipits and gizmos for nuke